Research output

 My research

 I am a syntactician and wannabe semanticist.
 My MA thesis at MSU centered on the semantics and pragmatics of the competition between referring expressions in different languages, with particular focus on Romance pronouns and English singular they at the syntax–semantics interface.
-I wrote my first qualifying paper at SBU on null prepositions and case markers at the syntax–phonology interface; my second qualifying paper was about hyperraising and its relationship to thematic structure and perceptual/evidential entailments.
+I wrote my first qualifying paper at SBU on null prepositions and case markers at the syntax–phonology interface; my second qualifying paper argued that a type of hyperraising is attested in English.

-Other things I think are cool but haven't necessarily written about:
+Other things I think are cool but haven't worked on as extensively:

 Presentations